ferdinandfrank/vue-forms/docs/index.md

 ## Server Response Handling
 By specifying specific keys on the server response, the handling by the form components after the form submit can be controlled.
 Therefor, just return a JSON response with one or multiple of the following keys:
-- **alert**: _If this key is included, the form response handlers will try to show an alert message based on the following provided data:_
+- **alert:** _If this key is included, the form response handlers will try to show an alert message based on the following provided data:_
     - title: _The title to show on the alert._
     - message: _The message to show as the main content on the alert._
     - accept: _The text of the confirm button to show on the alert.
 If not provided, the alert will automatically disappear after the specified duration._
     - duration: _The duration after which the alert will automatically disappear, if not 'accept' prop is provided.
 Defaults to 3 seconds._
     - type: _The type of the alert to show.
 Can be one of the following: 'success', 'error', 'info'.
 Defaults to 'success' on successful server responses and to 'error' on server error responses._
-- **redirect**: _If this key is included, the form response handlers will redirect the user to the url specified as the value of this key after a potential alert message was shown._
+- **redirect:** _If this key is included, the form response handlers will redirect the user to the url specified as the value of this key after a potential alert message was shown._
-- **reload**: _If this key is included, the form response handlers will reload the page after a potential alert message was shown._
+- **reload:** _If this key is included, the form response handlers will reload the page after a potential alert message was shown._
-- **data**: _Further response data.
+- **data:** _Further response data.
 Can be HTML content to append, prepend, or replace existing content on the page (see the shared props of the form components)._
-- **error**: _A simple error message to show if an error occurred during the request._
+- **error:** _A simple error message to show if an error occurred during the request._

 ### Examples
 #### Successful Response With Success Alert